 Till and turn under cover crops and level soil at least 2–3 weeks before planting spring crops, weather permitting.

-Inspect garden tools, especially pruners—clean, sharpen, and oil as needed.
-Replace worn out blades or rusty springs on Felco pruners; we carry replacements for many popular models.
+Inspect garden tools, especially pruners—clean, sharpen, and apply Camellia Oil to condition blades and prevent rust.
+Replace worn-out blades or rusty springs on Felco pruners; replacement parts are available at our Garden Centers.

 - Bishop’s Close at Elk Rock